Best Biological Filter Media For Your Aquarium & Canister Filter!

 - Don’t need replacement unless badly damaged

-- Needs to be rinsed with clean water before using
+- It needs to be rinsed with clean water before using

 - Small mesh bag